Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Introduction

-We now want to sketch out the differences of a two dimensional condensate.
-Let us first explain, why the short scale correlation structure can be neglected in the case that the potential is given by $W_{\beta}(x) =N^{-1+2\beta} W(N^{\beta} x)$ for any $\beta>0$.
+Next, we want to explain how the different coupling constants $b_U$ are obtained in the dynamical setting.
+For this, we first recall known results from the three dimensional Bose gas.
+There, one considers the interaction potential to be given by $V_{\beta}(x) =N^{-1+3\beta} V(N^{\beta} x)$ for $0 \leq \beta \leq 1$.
+For $0<\beta<1$, one obtains the cubic nonlinear Schr\"odinger equation with coupling constant $\|V\|_1$.
+This can be seen as a singular mean-field limit, where the full interaction is replaced by its corresponding mean value $\int_{\mathbb{R}^3} d^3 y N^{3\beta} V(N^\beta (x-y)) | \phi_t (y) |^2 \rightarrow \|V\|_1 | \phi_t (x) |^2$.
+For $\beta=1 $, however, the system develops correlations between the particles which cannot be neglected.
+As already mentioned, the correct mean field coupling is then given by $ 8 \pi a_{3D}$.
+This is different for a two dimensional condensate.
+Let us first explain, why the short scale correlation structure is negligible if the potential is given by $W_{\beta}(x) =N^{-1+2\beta} W(N^{\beta} x)$ for any $\beta>0$.
 Assuming that the energy of $\Psi_t$ is comparable to the ground state energy, the wave function will develop short scale correlations between the particles.
-Heuristically, one may think of $\Psi_t$ of Jastrow-type, i.e. $\Psi_t (x_1, \dots,x_N) \approx \prod_{i<j} F(x_i-x_j) \prod_{k=1}^ N \phi_t (x_k) $. \footnote{ One should however note that $\Psi_t$ will not be close to a full product $ \prod_{k=1}^ N \phi_t (x_k) $ in norm.
-Rather, it can be approximated by a quasifree state satisfying a Bogoloubov-type dynamics, see \cite{SchleinNorm}, \cite{marcin1} and \cite{marcin2} for precise statements. } The function $F$ accounts for the pair correlations between the particles at short scales of order $N^{-\beta}$.
-It is well known that the correlation function $F$ should be described by the zero energy scattering state $j_{N,R}$ of the potential $\frac{1}{2}W_{\beta}$, where $j_{N,R}$ satisfies
+One may heuristically think of $\Psi_t$ of Jastrow-type, i.e. $\Psi_t (x_1, \dots,x_N) \approx \prod_{i<j} F(x_i-x_j) \prod_{k=1}^ N \phi_t (x_k) $ \footnote{ One should however note that $\Psi_t$ will not be close to a full product $ \prod_{k=1}^ N \phi_t (x_k) $ in norm.
+For certain types of interactions, it has been shown rigorously that $\Psi_t$ can be approximated by a quasifree state satisfying a Bogoloubov-type dynamics, see \cite{SchleinNorm}, \cite{marcin1}, \cite{marcin2} and \cite{picklnorm} for precise statements. }.
+The function $F$ accounts for the pair correlations between the particles at short scales of order $N^{-\beta}$.
+It is well known that the correlation function $F$ should be described by the zero energy scattering state $j_{N,R}$ of the potential $W_{\beta}$, where $j_{N,R}$ satisfies

 Here, the boundary radius $R$ is chosen of order $N^{-\beta}$.
 That is, $F(x_i-x_j) \approx j_{N,R}(x_i-x_j)$ for $|x_i-x_j| =\mathcal{O} (N^{-\beta})$ and $F(x_i-x_j) =1$ for $|x_i-x_j| \gg \mathcal{O} (N^{-\beta})$.
 Rescaling to coordinates $y=N^\beta x$, the zero energy scattering state satisfies